-- 1) HMO - 2) POS and/or PPO

-with benefits substantially similar to the current level of benefits.
+- 1) An in-network only option, such as an HMO or similar product - 2) An in and out-of-network options such as a POS and/or PPO or similar product with benefits substantially similar to the current level of benefits.
 The CITY agrees to pay the full cost of employee only coverage of any Plan offered by the CITY and selected by the Employee.